 How can career counselling help?

-While the benefits of professional career counselling are many, in a nutshell, it can help you to really unleash the potential of your career.
+While the benefits of professional online career counselling are many, in a nutshell, it can help you to really unleash the potential of your career.
 Some ways in which it can help are:

 – If you are stuck in a difficult job that you do not enjoy, or feel you are stagnating in a role which provides for little growth, career counselling can help you identify steps to take to foster this growth now.
 Better to take action now, than regret a few years later.